 The two women obviously hate men and have done a good job of keeping little Marguerite from coming in contact with anyone of the male species.
 Even the male fish get eaten by the stronger female of the species.

-I must warn anyone who might be interested in seeing this film that there is a very edgy scene where Marguerite, whose room is next to her father and Anne, masturbates while the couple is making love.
-Marguerite calls out "˜father'while she climaxes so that the couple can hear her cries.
-Anne finds this entire experience vile, though by now she shouldn’t be surprised by the odd child’s behavior and finally almost leaves Michael yet still remains in this sick environment.
+In a very edgy scene where Marguerite, whose room is next to her father and Anne, masturbates while the couple is making love.
+Marguerite calls out “father’” while she climaxes so that the couple can hear her cries.
+Anne finds this entire experience vile, though by now, she shouldn’t be surprised by the odd child’s behavior and finally almost leaves Michael yet still remains in this sick environment.

 Sadly, Mary Ure died suddenly in her sleep in 1975 after an accidental overdose of pills and booze.
 The imposing and ever larger-than-life actor Robert Shaw suffered a massive heart attack in 1978 and so joined her in death.